FlavScents AInsights Entry for Decanoic Acid (CAS: 334-48-5)

 4. Use in Flavors

-In flavor applications, decanoic acid is used in dairy, coconut, and other creamy flavor profiles.
-It serves as a functional component to enhance mouthfeel and provide a fatty, rich background.
-Typical use levels in finished food or beverage products range from 1 to 10 ppm, with higher concentrations potentially leading to off-flavors.
-Decanoic acid is stable under normal processing conditions but may oxidize at high temperatures or in the presence of light.
+Decanoic acid is used in flavor formulations primarily for its ability to impart fatty, creamy notes.
+It is commonly used in dairy, coconut, and other tropical fruit flavors.
+Typical use levels in finished food products range from 1 to 10 ppm, with higher concentrations potentially leading to off-flavors.
+Decanoic acid is relatively stable under normal processing conditions but may oxidize under prolonged exposure to air.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature